-The rental market in the Boise-Nampa MSA has experienced similar increases as the home value index while remaining below the United States' average.
+The rental market in the Boise-Nampa MSA has experienced similar increases as the home value index, although it remains below the United States' average.
 The rent index has risen from \$850 in January 2014 to \$1,406 in December 2020-an increase of 65.4% over that timeframe (Figure 2-3).
 By comparison, weekly wages during a similar time period have risen only 17%-from \$806 per week in average wages in January 2014 to \$945 per week in October 2019 (Figure 2-4).

-Increases in costs for rental or home ownership combined with limited growth in wages creates an even greater burden on the population, especially low income people.
-If the gaps in housing costs and wages continues to widen, there is greater potential that people in other wage strata will become even more stressed and impact housing options for low wage earners.
+Increases in costs for rental or home ownership combined with limited growth in wages creates an even greater burden on the population, especially in lower income communities.
+If the gaps in housing costs and wages continue to widen, low-wage earners could be adversely impacted, further burdening individuals in the wage strata.

-Higher housing costs for home mortgages combined with lower rates of wage increases mean people cannot easily afford to obtain a mortgage.
-For example, a 25-year old individual or couple that must delay purchasing a home until age 30 or 35 misses out on those years of building equity in their home.
-As years go by, the real estate market tends to gain value but the later in life a person enters the equity cycle, the less money they stand to make for retirement and other expenses.
+Higher housing costs for home mortgages combined with lower rates of wage increases can impede a person's ability to afford a mortgage.
+For example, a couple that must delay purchasing a home until age 30 or 35 (as opposed to purchasing at the age of 20-25) misses out on those years of building equity in that property.
+As years go by, the real estate market tends to gain value.
+However, later in life a person enters the equity cycle, the less money they stand to make for retirement and other expenses.